 This installation typically consist of vertical or inclined bores, usually in the order of 200mm to 300mm diameter placed through the strata requiring pressure relief.
 A suitable uPVC well casing will be placed in the borehole, consisting of screened and cased sections.
 An adequate filter pack is installed to both maximize well yield and inhibit the movement of fines.
 After well development, airlifting within the well casing is carried out before a suitable electric submersible borehole unit is installed.

 This system enables you to lower the groundwater table adequately in cohesive and low permeable soils.
 Water is pumped off directly from sumps (ditches) along the toes of the slopes of the excavation works.
 The suction hose with strainer is merely placed in the sump and the collected water is primed and discharged.
 This makes it easy to install and simple to operate.
-The Khansaheb Sykes GP range are ideally suited for this.
+The Khansaheb Sykes GP range of dewatering pumps are ideally suited for this.